by Jean-Paul Cortes

 There are many routes for your to become a coach.
 Not all coaches go for, or are interested in, getting certified.
 In fact, many coaches have been coaching for years (back when coaching wasn't even called as such) without ever having to get a paper that says they're a Certified Professional Coach.

 Coaching has gone mainstream, there's a lot of research that tells us that coaching works.
 It's also been around for quite some time now, so we pretty much know what works and what doesn't.

 So what you're really getting when you seek certification is a solid knowledge on the general principles of coaching.

 Things like effective listening, building rapport and effective questioning skills.
 Important best practices that you need to help the people you coach through a process of change in their lives, businesses or whatever field you happen to work in.

-It's one thing learning about life coaching and how to coach someone to improve their lives and quite another what you need to do to make your life coaching work.
+It's one thing to learn about coaching and how to coach someone and quite another to make your coaching business work.

 There are literally dozens of schools out there offering a life coaching certification.

 Some universities have begun to offer coaching specialties as part of their curriculum.
 Other private institutions also have programs specifically tailored to meet the growing demand for coaches worldwide.

 These programs usually take anywhere between 6 and 12 months to complete and some are recognized by the International Coaching Federation.